 Again, it’s a great question.
 And again, there is no single litmus test that would distinguish the two.
 You’re right in presuming that children commonly respond to changes in their families with lots of strong emotions.
 Anger, sadness, fear, maybe even some happiness as well.
 In fact, I would offer that a child whose family is in transition who’s exhibiting none of those strong emotions is at grave risk for something boiling to the surface later.
 We need to help our kids express their strong feelings and teach them specifically by our words and by our examples.
 Healthy ways of expressing those strong feelings.
 But the difference between the anger, sadness, grief, fear, even pleasure that might be associated just plainly with the family transition as opposed to being exposed by one parent to negatives about the other is a very gray line.
-I’m gonna go back to what I said to you a couple of times now … I’m going to apologize for repeating myself … The clearest symptom, the clearest evidence that alienation may be happening is the child uncharacteristic and unwarranted, even abrupt rejection of one parent, whereas the child used to have a cuddly, warm, fuzzy relationship with that parent previously.
+I’m gonna go back to what I said to you a couple of times now … I’m going to apologize for repeating myself … The clearest evidence that alienation may be happening is the child’s uncharacteristic and unwarranted, even abrupt rejection of one parent, whereas the child used to have a cuddly, warm, fuzzy relationship with that parent previously.

 Can parental alienation have long-term negative effects on children?
 For instance, perhaps in their ability to initiate or maintain romantic relationships as adults?

 Yes, absolutely.
 And even more broadly than your question poses.
-Being taught early in life that you have to choose between the people who care about you, that loving one person is betrayal of another can undermine a child’s ability as they reach adolescence and adulthood to develop appropriate self-esteem and healthy relationships generally, not just healthy intimate relationships as they grow into adulthood.
+Being taught early in life that you have to choose between the people who care about you, that loving one person is a betrayal of another can undermine a child’s ability as they reach adolescence and adulthood to develop appropriate self-esteem and healthy relationships generally, not just healthy intimate relationships as they grow into adulthood.

 I’m sure that most alienating parents think that their actions are justified.
 I’m wondering if they can ever really be justified?
 I’m thinking about circumstances where the other parent is emotionally or physically abusive or has an addiction or maybe suffers from a personality disorder.

 Well, that’s a dilemma.
 And it’s a dilemma that’s heard by the courts all the time.
 A parent, for example, who is court-ordered to send her child into the care of a co-parent who is known to be a drug addict or is known to be inappropriate with or around the child, that parent is on solid ground to remind the child before visits, before contact with the other parent, “Do you remember how to dial 9-1-1?
 Do you know that the neighbor’s going to be there?”
 General precautions that will ensure the child’s safety and might in some eyes constitute alienation.
-But where are those warnings are warranted because the other parent is known to present a danger of some sort, abuse, neglect, unresponsive, insensitive to the child’s needs.
+But where are those warnings are warranted because the other parent is known to present a danger of some sort, abuse, neglect, unresponsive, insensitive to the child’s needs?
 Those sorts of things are necessary.

-Remember at the start of this discussion I said that alienation is a necessary and natural dynamic that we all engage in in healthy families, regardless of their compositions.
+Remember at the start of this discussion I said that alienation is a necessary and natural dynamic that we all engage in healthy families, regardless of their compositions.
 We routinely tell our kids not to talk to the guy in the overcoat standing on the corner.
 That’s appropriate and necessary because that stereotypic fellow on the corner is presumed to be a predator of some kind.
 So we instill caution and we act to protect our kids.

 In an instance in which parents separate and there is a known history or a high likelihood of future abuse, neglect, or otherwise inappropriate behavior, the sending parent, the parent who is responsible and is soon to separate from the child, needs to protect the child.
 That isn’t alienation.
 But once again, it’s a very gray area.